Hidden Legacies

 Thanks to Lay Elder Hyunki Shin and Lay Deacon Geonho Kim for the Chinese translations.

-Thanks to Andy Deokyoung Kim (Audio), Daniel Junhyeok Lee (Filming), and Elijah Hyojin Kim (Lighting) for their assistance during the filming of the interviews.
+Thanks to Deokyoung Kim (Audio), Junhyeok Lee (Filming), and Hyojin Kim (Lighting) for their assistance during the filming of the interviews.

 Thanks to Dr. Edward Phillips (Methodism) and Dr. Helen Jin Kim (Korean Christianity) for their academic guidance throughout the research process.